miyamot0/scarf-ui-pwa/README.md

 ## Changelog

-### Version 0.3.5

-- Expanded tooltips
-- Added in early archiving features
-- Bump to React 19
+- Version 0.3.5: Add early archiving features, Bump to React 19

-### Version 0.3.4

-- Revert VDOM speedups
-- Add in planning panel
+- Version 0.3.4: Introduce planning panel

-### Version 0.3.x

-- Tests (mostly)
-- VDOM speedup
-- Move to cookie storage for theming (hydration headaches)
-- Heatmaps for individual areas of interest
+- Version 0.3.x: Heatmaps for individual areas of interest, Tooltips, Note taking, Fixes for table issues
-- Tooltips for ease of coder reference
-- Note taking
-- Visual edits for clarity
-- Fixes for table issues

-### Version 0.3.0

-- Add in tutorial/instructions page
-- Add in reliability calculation tool
-- Add in table for revealing disagreements
+- Version 0.3.0: Add in tutorial/instructions page, reliability calculation tool, and table for revealing disagreements

-### Version 0.2.0

-- Edits for clarity and continuity
-- Option for generating file for the Reliability coder (Note: must have common ID's to ensure they match)
+- Version 0.2.0: Edits for clarity and continuity, Option for generating file for the Reliability coder (Note: must have common ID's to ensure they match), Fixes for concurrency, New Toast library
-- Fixes for concurrency
-- New Toast library

-### Version 0.1.2

-- Distinguish review (i.e., name for project) and coder status (i.e., Primary vs. Reli)
+- Version 0.1.2: Distinguish review (i.e., name for project) and coder status (i.e., Primary vs. Reli), Light/dark mode, support 18n
-- Fix backgrounds for vector images to be white by default
-- Light/dark mode
-- Support for later 18n via question imports

 ## Referenced Works